Skip to content

 power_usage_effectiveness

-Datacenter overhead multiplier applied to instance power.
+Datacenter overhead multiplier applied to instance power to account for cooling, lighting, and other site-wide energy use.

 Unit: dimensionless.